 |The waffles have come for revenge!|

-The alien ship is made from an impenetrable substance so a genius scientist convinces his neice’s showboating space officer boyfriend to break a pair of his friends out of prison.
+The alien ship is made from an impenetrable substance so a genius scientist convinces his neice’s showboating space officer boyfriend to break a pair of the scientist's friends out of prison.
 This “convincing,” by the way, is done via hypnosis.
 Later, a scammer who’s going to help the officer uses his psychic powers to manipulate small objects and dominate someone’s mind.
 Yep, we’re into “use the Force” territory and 100% fake Star Wars.

-A good three-quarters of this movie is “getting the band back together,” except we don’t know who the bad is, how they work together, or why each of them is being selected.
+A good three-quarters of this movie is “getting the band back together,” except we don’t know who the band is, how they work together, or why each of them is being selected.
 So it’s basically an hour of a bunch of nobodies reaching out to yahoos for reasons, maybe.